arrayfire/arrayfire-py/docs/indexing.rst

 Indexing
 ========
-Indexing in ArrayFire is a powerful but easy to abuse feature of the af::array class.
+Indexing in ArrayFire is a powerful but easy to abuse feature of the af.Array class.
 This feature allows you to reference or copy subsections of a larger array and perform operations on only a subset of elements.

 Indexing in ArrayFire can be performed using the parenthesis operator or one of the member functions of the af::array class.
 These functions allow you to reference one or a range of elements from the original array.